tivervac/YoutubePlaylistDownloader/README.md

 YoutubePlaylistDownloader
 =========================

 Program written in C. Downloads all the videos in a youtube playlist.
+Uses the cURL, LibXML2 libs and the youtube-dl program.